trezor/trezor-firmware/docs/coins/README.md

 # BIP-44 derivation paths

 Each coin uses [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation path scheme.
-If the coin supports normal derivation we use [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-If not (because the underlying curve does not support it for example) we're using Stellar's  [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md).
-In a nutshell, these paths are derived using [SLIP-0010](https://github.com/satoshilabs/slips/blob/master/slip-0010.md) and have only three-part BIP-44 path `44'/c'/a'`.
+If the coin is UTXO-based the path should have all five parts, precisely as defined in [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+If it is account-based we follow Stellar's [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md) - paths have only three parts `44'/c'/a'`.
+Unfortunately, lot of exceptions occur due to compatibility reasons.

 ## List of used derivation paths